vicky002/AlgoWiki/README.md

 - Artificial Intelligence
 - Discrete Mathematics

-There are many topics, you can contribute to it – create topics add resources to it!
+There are many topics, you can contribute to – Just create topics and add resources to it!

 Built with :heart: in GitHub!